Zimbra-Community/owncloud-zimlet/README.md

 - Windows: Internet Explorer 11, Microsoft Edge, Google Chrome, Firefox
 - Linux: Google Chrome, Firefox

-Designed for Zimbra version 8.7.
+Supported Zimbra versions 8.6 and 8.7.

 Zimbra Desktop is not supported and does not work.